trevor992/FileParser/README.md

 # FileParser
 A Python Class for parsing files of various types.
-Made by me for me.
 The goal is readable re-usable code that extracts data from files to ease further processing.
 I Expand as needed.

 Happy to recieve feedback, criticisms, comments, questions or suggestions.
 E-mail: trevor "dot" naumann92 "at" gmail "dot" com